AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Roadside Assistance

-State Farm’s roadside assistance, or emergency road service coverage, pays for common expenses to get your vehicle back in service after an incident.
-Statistically, teen drivers are more likely to get into an accident, so it’s useful coverage to have when purchasing a policy for an inexperienced driver.
+State Farm’s roadside assistance, or emergency road service coverage, pays for common expenses to get your vehicle back in service after an incident or breakdown.
+Statistically, teen drivers are more likely to get into an accident, so it’s useful coverage for a policy for an inexperienced driver.
 Roadside assistance covers the following in the event of an emergency resulting in your vehicle breaking down:

 • Mechanical labor at the breakdown site (up to one hour)